Home Galaxies Nebulae Clusters and Planets Equipment Field Trips and Misc. Pictures

 NGC 5426

 This is a pretty cool image of two similarly sizes galaxies that are in the process of interacting, and eventually merging.
 They are located in the constellation Virgo, and are about 130,000 light-years away from us.
-You can see that both galaxies have been slightly deformed by their near miss that has left a faint bridge of material com82ng them.
+You can see that both galaxies have been slightly deformed by their near miss that has left a faint bridge of material connecting them.

 Image processed by Ron Yelton, original data from Telescope Live